-Here's How Two Schools Have Made Free College Work — For Decades
+Here's How 2 Schools Have Made Free College Work — For Decades

 Free college since 1892

-Located in the foothills of the Cumberland Mountains in central Kentucky, Berea was founded by an abolitionist in 1855.
+Located in the foothills of the Cumberland Mountains in central Kentucky, Berea College was founded by an abolitionist in 1855.
 It was the first interracial and coeducational college in the South.

 When students couldn't afford to pay for tuition, school officials eliminated it.